julialinju5/julialinju5.github.io/index.md

 ### Julia's Notes about Data Analysis

 Thanks for stopping by.
-Hope you will find something useful from what I've learned
+Hope you will find something useful from what I've learned. :-)